kewljuice/be.ctrl.superstyler/README.md

 ## Configuration

-- The list of available stylesheets is available at [yoursite.org/civicrm/ctrl/superstyler].
+- The list of available stylesheets is available at **yoursite.org/civicrm/ctrl/superstyler**.
 There are 2 stylesheets included.

 - To upload your own stylesheets place them within **css/** folder in the syperstyler extension directory. (only files with the .css file extension are allowed)

+- To see changes disable and then enable the extension.

 ***